Privacy and Security of Personal Information

 At Elections Ontario, we are committed to protecting the privacy and security of personal information in ways that:

-- Respect the privacy of individuals whose information is collected, used and disclosed by Elections Ontario;
+- respect the privacy of individuals whose information is collected, used and disclosed by Elections Ontario; and

-We maintain three registers for voting in Ontario: the Permanent Register of Electors for Ontario—more commonly known as the voters list—the Register of Absentee Electors, and the Ontario Register of Future Voters.
+We maintain three registers for voting in Ontario: the voters list, the Register of Absentee Voters and the Ontario Register of Future Voters.